Safety-Preserving PTQ via Contrastive Alignment Loss: Experiments

 To provide a holistic view, we conducted a comprehensive evaluation on LLaMA3.1, assessing output fidelity (MSE), language quality (PPL), general utility (MMLU~\cite{hendryckstest2021}), and safety.
 The results in Table~\ref{tab:comprehensive_eval} reveal a critical insight: \textit{these key metrics are clearly decoupled}.
 The `best' method depends entirely on the chosen metric: `KL-Top' excels in MMLU, `KL' in PPL, and `MSE' in reconstruction error.
 Crucially, none of these methods achieves the highest safety score.

 This provides powerful evidence that optimizing for general utility or statistical fidelity does not guarantee safety.
-The success of AAQ stems from its specialized, contrastive objective, which moderates predictive certainty to prioritize and achieve superior safety alignment.
-This underscores the necessity of a targeted, alignment-aware approach for deploying genuinely trustworthy quantized models.
+The success of CAQ stems from its specialized, contrastive objective, which moderates predictive certainty to prioritize and achieve superior safety alignment.
+This underscores the necessity of extending the PTQ objective beyond reconstruction fidelity to achieve deployment-ready quantized models.

 \paragraph{Safety vs. Robustness Trade-off.} Figure~\ref{fig:safety_tradeoff} illustrates the relationship between safety knowledge (SafetyBench) and jailbreak robustness (AdvBench ASR) for Qwen2-7B.
-While most baselines suffer from either degraded safety knowledge or increased vulnerability to jailbreaks (or both), AAQ occupies the optimal top-left corner, demonstrating superior performance in both metrics simultaneously.
-This confirms that AAQ not only preserves the model's ability to recognize unsafe content but also its refusal behavior against adversarial attacks.
+While most baselines suffer from either degraded safety knowledge or increased vulnerability to jailbreaks (or both), CAQ occupies the optimal top-left corner, demonstrating superior performance in both metrics simultaneously.
+This confirms that CAQ not only preserves the model's ability to recognize unsafe content but also its refusal behavior against adversarial attacks.